Automattic/jetpack/readme.txt

 **Enhancements**

 * Autoloader: improve performance by caching known plugins.
-* Conversation Block: added this new block for formatting a conversation or similar dialog structure.
 * Instant Search: improve compatibility with IE11.
 * Related Posts: use the semantic time element when displaying dates.
 * Sharing: defer loading of the reCAPTCHA library by default.